travitch/hasksyn/README.md

 hasksyn is a vim plugin to highlight and indent Haskell source code.
 It is written almost entirely from scratch and has slightly different goals than the original Haskell syntax highlighting code.
 Most importantly, this version explicitly does _not_ handle Literate Haskell files at all.
 In exchange, it provides more comprehensive syntax highlighting for normal Haskell code, along with fairly reasonable indentation.
+It also includes improved highlighting for cabal files.

 Unlike [haskellmode-vim](http://projects.haskell.org/haskellmode-vim/) and
 [vim2hs](https://github.com/dag/vim2hs), this package does not support running